• Skip to main content

 I have a bit of a love-hate relationship with mushroom soup.
 I can’t bear those gloopy tins of ‘Cream of Mushroom’ soup, thickened with too much cornflour and tasting more of long-life cream than mushroom, with dubious floating chunks which may or may not have begun their life as a mushroom.
 But a really deep, earthy homemade mushroom soup with suitably garlicky bread to dunk in is a proper treat, and here I’ve even splashed in some sherry to make this a soup showstopper.

 This is actually a vegan soup, with not a hint of cream required for a luxuriously silky texture.
-The trick to this is dividing the soup into two and blitzing half in a blender, then returning it to the pan, (and yes, I used my Froothie Optimum 9200A, of course, for the smoothest possible soup – read more here).
+The trick to this is dividing the soup into two and blitzing half in a blender, then returning it to the pan.
 The result is a thickened and silky soup but with plenty of deliciously juicy mushroom chunks to scoop up with your chewy garlic bruschetta croutons.

 Porcini & Sherry Soup